hassyGo/paragraph-vector/README.md

 An online demo is available at: http://www.logos.t.u-tokyo.ac.jp/~hassy/implementations/paragraph_vector/

-Run the demo script "sample.sh" to see how to use the program

 *USAGE*<br>
 1) modify a line in the Makefile to use Eigen<br>
 EIGEN_LOCATION=$$HOME/local/eigen #Change this line

-2) run the command "make"
+2) run the command "make" or run the script "sample.sh"

 3) train a model using your corpus which should have a paragraph (or document, sentence) in each line<br>
 ./paragraph_vector -input input.txt -output result